ScintillaLuz/scintillaluz.github.io/_projects/2019-01-20-bandcamp-post-purchase-page-revamp.md

 #### What were we doing, and why?

-At the end of 2015 I was busy introducing credit card payments next to PayPal, up until then the only payment system available.
+At the end of 2015 I was busy introducing credit card payments.
+Up until then the only payment system available was PayPal.
 Restructuring the purchase flow, I took a stab at improving the page where buyers would land after they complete their purchase.

 **The post purchase page**—**PPP, informally**—was not designed around a grid, and wasn’t visually consistent across platforms.
-I discussed the opportunity to make the PPP redesign its own project with lead designer.
+I discussed the opportunity to make the PPP redesign its own project with the design manager.
 He supported the decision telling me “this is Bandcamp’s most important page.”
 “No pressure!” could have been a timely response, but I do love a design challenge.

 #### What was I asked to do?

 * Redesign the post purchase experience for mobile web, desktop, and the fan app.
 * Create layout and logic that would make the post purchase page **scalable in two ways**:
-  * In itself, going from single item purchases to large carts with a complex mix of items.
+  * In itself, going from single item purchases to large shopping carts with a complex mix of items.
   * For when new types of items would be available for purchase (ex: gift cards.)
 * **Focus the communication on streaming**, nudging users to install our listening app.